cinnData/MLearning/Lectures/[ML-05] Imbalanced learning.md

 Oversampling adds extra positive units, so we end up with a pefectly balanced data set.
 Let us consider a training data frame `df`, as in the preceding section.
 Roughly speaking, these additional positive units can be obtained either by repeating existing positive units or by generating artificial, nonexisting units by interpolation.
 This course only considers the first approach.
 The top popular method for interpolation is **SMOTE** (Synthetic Minority Oversampling TEchnique).

-For the first approach, the Python code would be similar to that used for undersampling.
-Once the data frame has been split, we resample `df1` using `replace=True` (the default is the opposite), which extracts a random sample of rows of `df1` allowing the units to be repeated.
+In the first approach, the Python code would be similar to that used for undersampling.
+Once the data frame has been split, we sample `df1` using `replace=True` (the default is the opposite), which extracts a random sample of rows of `df1` allowing the units extracted to be repeated.

  ```
 df1_over = df1.sample(n0, replace=True)